Helge Bronée

-Helge Christian Bronée (28 March 1922 in Nybølle – 3 June 1999 in Dronningmølle) was a Danish footballer who played four games for the amateur Denmark national football team.
+Helge Christian Bronée (28 March 1922 – 3 June 1999) was a Danish footballer who played four games for the amateur Denmark national football team.
 He moved abroad in 1948 to play professionally for French club FC Nancy, as well as Italian clubs Palermo, AS Roma, Juventus, and Novara.
 Adverse to any form of discipline, he was known as the playboy of European football.

 Biography

 Amateur years

-Bronée started playing football with Copenhagen clubs Boldklubben 1893 (B 93) and Handelsstandens Boldklub (HB).
-He moved to Østerbro Boldklub (ØB) in 1939, where he formed a fearsome attacking partnership as a centre forward alongside inside forward Karl Aage Præst.
+Bronée started playing football with Copenhagen clubs Boldklubben af 1893 (B.93) and Handelsstandens Boldklub (HB).
+He moved to Østerbros Boldklub (ØB) in 1939, where he formed a fearsome attacking partnership as a centre forward alongside inside forward Karl Aage Præst.
 Though rarely in top shape, Bronée was the born athlete and a great gymnast.
 With 26 goals in the 1945–46 Danish 2nd Division season, Bronée helped ØB win promotion for the top-flight Danish 1st Division.
 Bronée got his debut for the Danish national team in September 1945, where he scored the first goal in a 5–1 victory against Norway.
 In all, he played four games and scored one goal for Denmark.
 He was the topscorer of the 1946–47 Danish championship with 21 goals in 18 games, as ØB finished in fourth place in their 1st Division debut season.
 He moved abroad to play professionally in 1948.
 Due to the Danish Football Association's strict rules of amateurism, this spelled the end of his international career after four games and one goal for the national team.